mmossman04/mmossman04/README.md

-## Hi there 👋
+## Hi there my name is Morgan 👋

-My name is Morgan!
+# Who is Morgan? #

+This is me

 I am in my *fourth year* of my neuroscience major at Dal

 # Why NESC 3505? #

-I've always liked learning about interpreting data in different ways and I've always been interested in learning more about python coding so when I found this course and it fit into my schedule it was perfect!
+I've always liked learning about interpreting data in different ways and I've always been interested in learning more about python coding so when I found this course and it fit into my schedule it was **perfect**!

 # Why neuroscience? #